Skip to main content

 EF Go Ahead Tours logo

-Can you imagine a more idyllic vacation than a seaside escape to southern Europe?
-We can’t either, especially if you’re torn between two of the continent’s most exciting destinations.
-Both the French Riviera and the Italian Riviera offer classic European thrills—delicious food and wine, alluring towns, beautiful coastlines, and seductive Mediterranean culture.
-And that’s why many of our tours of France and trips to Italy often include a little bit of both the French and Italian Rivieras.
-But there are telltale differences, too, and depending on where your interests lie, one might be a better fit than the other.
+Can you imagine a more idyllic vacation than a seaside escape to southern Europe, where wisteria blossoms perfume the air, spritzes and rosés are enjoyed alfresco, and colorful villages overlook glittering harbors?
+Both the French Riviera and the Italian Riviera offer those classic European delights in spades.
+That’s why many of our tours of France and trips to Italy often include a little bit of both the French and Italian Rivieras.
+However, there are telltale differences between the destinations, too, and depending on where your interests lie, one might be a better fit than the other.
+So, if you’re wondering whether to visit the French Riviera or the Italian Riviera, we’ve got you covered—and if you want to visit both (we certainly don’t blame you), we can make that happen, too!

 Before we dive into their specific charms, let’s go over the basics.